Sustainable Christmas trees: real or fake, what's the best tree to buy?

 We looked into the issue in a bid to find the most environmentally friendly Christmas tree.

-Real or fake Christmas tree: which is more sustainable?
+Real or fake Christmas tree: which is more environmentally friendly?

 The answer to this question depends on the specific Christmas tree that you choose (real trees can be cut, potted, or container-grown, as explained in our Christmas tree buying guide), how your tree is transported, your plans for reusing it and the way in which it is disposed of.